 MSHA was founded in 1957 and incorporated as a non-profit organization in 1987.
 It is a member owned and managed volunteer organization with an Executive Board, nine Standing Committees and 11 Ad Hoc Committees.
 MSHA advocates for the professional interests of its members and the individuals they serve, as well as provides a forum for the exchange of professional information and ideas.

 Prior to moving to Montana, Kathleen worked and lived in Texas and Oklahoma and had the opportunity to gain vast experiences in a variety of settings including brain injury rehabilitation centers, hospitals, home health, SNFs, private practice, schools, and treating adolescents in a juvenile detention center.
 She is the founder and Clinical Director of Rock Creek Teletherapy, LLC, a private practice delivering speech, occupational, and physical therapy to “in person” clients as well as through telepractice.
-This is her fourth year on the board and is honored for the opportunity to be a part of a dynamic organization that advocates for our profession and the consumers that we serve!
+This is her fifth year on the board and is honored for the opportunity to be a part of a dynamic organization that advocates for our profession and the consumers that we serve!
 She is thankful for the networking opportunities and friends she has made throughout our great state the being a member of MSHA has provided.
-Kathleen is happiest when she is spending time with her family (and her adorable new grandson!), biking, hiking and exploring Montana!
+Kathleen has 4 children, an adorable grandson, and a new granddaughter on the way!
+Kathleen is happiest when she is spending time with her family, and biking, hiking and exploring Montana!

 Sharlene Schmidt, Treasurer